-- 1. A woman who is or who has ever been an initiated member of an existing NPC sorority shall not be eligible for membership in another NPC sorority. - 2.
-To be eligible to participate in Panhellenic recruitment and pledge an NPC sorority as a collegiate member, a woman must: - A. Not be simultaneously enrolled in high school and attending college. - B. Be an undergraduate regularly matriculated according to the definition of matriculation established by that institution. - 3.
-An undergraduate woman may pledge an NPC sorority only during a regular academic term and not during any school recess or summer academic term except during a primary membership recruitment period and the ensuing continuous open bidding (COB) process when held immediately before an academic term. - 4.
-Each College Panhellenic Council shall establish a Bid Day to conclude the primary membership recruitment period.
-A Bid Day is the scheduled time when invitations to membership are issued. - 5.
-If through the membership recruitment process, a potential new member signs a membership recruitment acceptance binding agreement, receives a bid and then declines it, she is ineligible to be pledged to another NPC sorority on the same campus until the beginning of the next primary membership recruitment period. - A. Exceptions to an individual's ineligibility to be pledged may be granted by the NPC Board of Directors in the following cases: - i. documented illegal conduct by the chapter offering the bid, or - ii. documented violation of National Panhellenic Conference membership recruitment policies, or - iii. documented clerical or administrative errors made by campus or Panhellenic personnel during the Panhellenic membership recruitment process. - 6.
+- 4. Regardless of recruitment style, a potential new member must sign the membership recruitment acceptance binding agreement (MRABA).
+All signed MRABAs must be kept by the College Panhellenic until the next primary recruitment. - a.
+During COB, the proof of a woman's membership acceptance must be a dated continuous open bidding MRABA signed by the woman. - 5.
+If through the membership recruitment process, including COB, a potential new member signs a membership recruitment acceptance binding agreement, receives a bid and then declines it or accepts a bid and then breaks her pledge, she is ineligible to be pledged to another NPC sorority on the same campus until the beginning of the next primary membership recruitment period. - a.
+Exceptions to an individual's ineligibility to be pledged may be granted by the NPC Board of Directors in the following cases: - i. documented illegal conduct by the chapter offering the bid, or - ii. documented violation of National Panhellenic Conference membership recruitment policies, or - iii. documented clerical or administrative errors made by campus or Panhellenic - iv. personnel during the Panhellenic membership recruitment process. - 6.
 At a later date but before the next primary membership recruitment period, if the potential new member who declined her bid expresses interest in being pledged to the chapter with which she originally matched, she may do so only if the chapter extends another bid and has quota or total spaces to fill. - 7.
 If a potential new member does not receive a bid at the end of the primary membership recruitment period, she is eligible immediately to participate in COB. - 8.
-If through the primary membership recruitment process a potential new member accepts a bid and then has her pledge broken by an NPC sorority or breaks her pledge, then she is ineligible to be pledged to another NPC sorority on the same campus until the beginning of the next year's primary membership recruitment period.

-- 9. A continuous open bidding membership recruitment acceptance binding agreement is a binding agreement.
-If a potential new member accepts a bid, then signs a COB acceptance or goes through the member organization's official pledging ceremony and has her pledge broken by an NPC sorority or breaks her pledge, then she is ineligible to be pledged to another NPC sorority on that campus until the beginning of the next primary membership recruitment period. - 10.
-A woman who has accepted a bid either through primary or COB membership recruitment and who has had her pledge broken by an NPC sorority or has broken her pledge, may be repledged by the same NPC sorority chapter on the campus at any time before the beginning of the next year's primary membership recruitment period, even if the chapter is over total. - 11.
-When a woman who has been pledged but not yet initiated transfers to another campus, her pledge is broken, and she is eligible to pledge an NPC sorority on that campus at the earliest opportunity. - 12.
-Women who have been pledged but not yet initiated into a chapter whose charter has been rescinded or relinquished or women of a newly establishing chapter that has been dissolved shall be eligible to pledge another NPC sorority immediately following the official release by the NPC sorority.
+A woman who has accepted a bid either through primary or COB membership recruitment and who has had her pledge broken by an NPC sorority or has broken her pledge, may be repledged by the same NPC sorority chapter on the campus at any time before the beginning of the next year's primary membership recruitment period, even if the chapter is over total. - 9.
+When a woman who has been pledged but not yet initiated transfers to another campus, her pledge is broken, and she is eligible to pledge an NPC sorority on the transfer campus at the earliest opportunity. - 10.
+Women who have been pledged but not yet initiated into a chapter whose charter has been rescinded or relinquished or women of a newly establishing chapter that has been dissolved are eligible to pledge another NPC sorority immediately following the official release by the NPC sorority.